Direct observation of the magnetic proximity effect in amorphous exchange-spring magnets by neutron reflectometry

 Data were fitted using the GenX 2.4.7 reflectivity package with the new MagRefl module \cite{Bjorck:2007eb}, using the logarithm of the reflectivity as the figure of merit.
-The sample model included an oxide consisting of a 70/30 mixture of Al$_{2}$O$_{3}$/ZrO$_{2}$, a capping layer of Al$_{70}$Zr$_{30}$, a magnetic Co$_{85}$(AlZr)$_{15}$ layer, a magnetic Co$_{60}$(AlZr)$_{40}$ interlayer, a magnetic Sm$_{8}$Co$_{92}$ layer and a buffer layer of Al$_{70}$Zr$_{30}$ on a thin SiO$_{2}$ layer on a Si substrate.
+The sample model consists of a partially oxidised capping layer (oxide consisting of a 70/30 mixture of Al$_{2}$O$_{3}$/ZrO$_{2}$ and and a Al$_{70}$Zr$_{30}$ layer), a magnetic Co$_{85}$(AlZr)$_{15}$ layer, a magnetic Co$_{60}$(AlZr)$_{40}$ interlayer, a magnetic Sm$_{8}$Co$_{92}$ layer and a seeding layer of Al$_{70}$Zr$_{30}$ on a thin SiO$_{2}$ layer on a Si substrate (see Figure 3).
 Most structural parameters were determined by fitting the results obtained at $T = 300$ K and $\mu_{0}H = 10$ mT.
-Reflectivity measurements cannot alone determine the chemical composition of layers consisting of more than two elements, but the careful validation of the sample preparation procedure stated above justifies fixing the stoichiometry of the layers to the intended values and only allowing their densities to vary during the fitting at $T = 300$ K and $\mu_{0}H = 10$ mT.
-In the simulations, the low-$T_c$ layer was sliced into $10$ slices and their magnetic moments were fitted to a sum of two power laws with the same exponent, one power law corresponding to a decaying magnetization from each interface, induced by the neighbouring ferromagnetic layers as illustrated in Fig. \ref{schematic}.
-A power law decay of the magnetization was used as it is the functional form of the long-range exchange interaction, as described in refs. ~\onlinecite{Magnus:2016hr} and \onlinecite{Fisher:1972}.
-The resulting step-wise magnetic profile was furthermore smoothed out by allowing a small, linked chemical roughness for each slice.
-As the chemical scattering length density (SLD) of each slice is also linked, the resulting chemical SLD profile of the low-$T_c$ layer acts like an uniform layer, as opposed to the non-trivial magnetic SLD profile.
-Only the magnetization of the the three ferromagnetic layers and their thicknesses were allowed to vary when fitting the data obtained at $T = 110$ K and $T = 10$ K, or stated differently, the chemical SLD and most structural parameters such as densities are fixed from the fit done at $T = 300$ K and $\mu_{0}H = 10$ mT, while changes in the magnetic SLD is allowed.
-Additionally, changes in thickness were needed to account for the thermal expansion in the layers.
-The thermal expansion was determined to be $1.2$ \% when heating the sample from $T = 10$ K to $T = 300$ K which corresponds to 4.1 x 10$^{-5}$ K$^{-1}$.
-Notice that the determined thermal expansion only holds for the combined film and substrate, where the substrate provides elastic boundaries defining the changes in the lateral direction with temperature.
-The resulting polarized neutron reflectivity results (scaled in $q$) and fits are shown in Fig. \ref{f2} (a), (b) and (c).
+Reflectivity measurements cannot be used alone to determine the chemical composition of layers consisting of more than two elements, but the validation of the sample preparation procedure stated above justifies fixing the stoichiometry of the layers to the intended values and only allowing their densities to vary during the fitting at $T = 300$ K and $\mu_{0}H = 10$ mT.
+In the simulations, the low-$T_c$ layer was defined by $10$ slices and the magnetic moments of these layers were fitted to a sum of two power laws with the same exponent, one corresponding to a decaying magnetization from each interface, induced by the neighbouring ferromagnetic layers as illustrated in Fig. \ref{schematic}.
+A power law decay of the magnetization was chosen as it is the functional form of the long-range exchange interaction, as $\it{e.g.}$ described in Refs. ~\onlinecite{Magnus:2016hr} and \onlinecite{Fisher:1972}.
+The resulting step-wise magnetic profile was smoothed by allowing a small, linked chemical roughness (7 \AA $ $ RMS) for each slice.
+Only the magnetization of the three ferromagnetic layers and their profiles were allowed to vary when fitting the data obtained at $T = 110$ K and $T = 10$ K. Additionally, changes in thickness were needed to account for the thermal expansion in the layers, which was determined to be 4.1 x 10$^{-5}$ K$^{-1}$, or $1.2$ \% when heating the sample from $T = 10$ K to $T = 300$ K. Notice that the determined thermal expansion only holds for the combined film and substrate, where the substrate provides elastic boundaries defining the changes in the lateral direction with temperature, due to clamping effects.
+The resulting polarized neutron reflectivity results (scaled in $q$) and corresponding fits are shown in Fig. \ref{f2} (a), (b) and (c).